mjwhite8119/FRCTraining/Tools/romiStructure.md

 # <a name="code"></a>Basic Robot Structure
 By this point you should have your development environment setup and have ensured that you can communicate with the Romi robot by running the [example program](romiExample).
 It's now time to get down the serious work of learning how to program the robot.
-We're going to start with an [Introduction to Programming](../Languages/Intro/introProgramming) where you'll get a high level overview of programming concepts.
+We're going to start with an [Introduction to Programming](../Programming/introProgramming) where you'll get a high level overview of programming concepts.
 Then we'll learn a little bit about [Robot Systems](../Concepts/RobotSystem/intro) so as you can understand what it is that you're programming.
 And after reading those two tutorial you'll be ready to see how the code of an FRC robot is constructed.

 There are four basic components that make up a program for an FRC robot.
 The code for each component is in a separate file.

 ![Robot Structure](../images/Romi/Romi.010.jpeg)

 ## The Main Class
 The Main.java file is the starting point for the entire program and calls the Robot class to start building the robot.
-You should never need to change this file.
+To learn more about the `Main` class refer to the [W3 Schools](https://www.w3schools.com/java/java_syntax.asp) tutorial.
+In our code you should never need to change this file.

 ## Robot Class
 The Robot.java file defines the Robot class